 Before we knew, a trip to Ahobilam was planned.
 It was the first time we were making a trip as a big group and the planning was made easy because one of the guys knew someone working in the Endowments Department.
 Republic Day, 2012 fell on a Thursday, so we planned a two day trip to Ahobilam.

 Ahobilam is one of the most important religious centres dedicated to Lord Narasimha.
+It is one of the most important 108 Divya Desams dedicated to Lord Vishnu.
 Located in the Nallamala Hill range in Andhra Pradesh, apart from being a pilgrim centre, the other chief attraction of Ahobilam is adventure trekking to the 9 Narasimha temples located in the thick forests of the surrounding hills and that was our target.

 A 9 member team set off from Hyderabad in 3 cars, 2 Figos and a Chervy Spark, fondly called the “Gas Gaadi” because it ran on CNG.
 We started from Hyderabad around 7 AM.
 From Hyderabad, Ahobilam is close to 350 kms via Kurnool and Nandyal.
 The other popular pilgrim centres like Mahanadi and Yaganti are also close to Ahobilam, most people cover Ahobilam, Mahanandi and Yaganti in one trip.
 Our interest though was the Ahobilam trek.